hestiri/AgeMatters/README.md

 # AgeMatters
-The data and analytics code
+The data and analytics code for the article Age Matters: Ageing and household energy demand in the United States